-- Written by Tony J. Tewelis
+By Tony J. Tewelis

 Situated in the nation’s sunniest state, Arizona Public Service (APS) is taking a lead in evaluating the implications of high solar penetration in the power grid.
 In one experimental project, APS is installing solar production meters, in addition to regular smart meters, in residences with photovoltaic installations.
 Data taken every 15 minutes will be correlated with historical information about weather and irradiation, to produce solar production forecasts for individual arrays, neighborhoods and whole regions.

 As a resident of Arizona, I enjoy many natural benefits of living in the U.S. Southwest: picturesque mountains, an abundance of outdoor recreational activities and beautiful weather.
 With more than 300 days of sunshine each year, my fellow Arizonians and I enjoy the benefits of the sun no matter what our personal interests or hobbies might be.

 Harvesting the sun for solar power is one benefit customers of Arizona Public Service (APS) are beginning to capitalize on.
 To date, more than 20,000 APS customers have installed solar on their homes or business.
 These systems range in size from 2 kW to 20 MW, depending on customer type and location.
 As the cost of solar continues to decline, the number of customer applications for solar interconnections continues to rapidly increase with no signs of slowing down.